How Often Do College Students Talk to Their Parents?

 Here is one student’s account of how she (and some of her friends) keeps in touch, in spite of being away from home with a very well-packed schedule.
 It’s a good lesson for those who are away and are trying to exert their independence, while still being mindful of where their home sweet home is.

-Staying In Touch With Family While At College
+Staying Connected With Family While at College

 During my first year of college, I was a very confused soul.
 I thought that going to college meant you shouldn’t rely on your parents at all, no matter how much help you needed.
 Even when I wanted to touch base with my parents because of a tough day or a collegiate misadventure, I tried to resist because I thought “I’m in college.
 I’m an adult now, so I have to handle it myself.”